AnonymAccRandom/predicting_well_being/README.md

 #### Step 3: Summarize analysis results

 Modify the result_dir in `utils/ClusterSummarizer.py` to the directory where the results are stored.
-In this case, this would be `../../results/analysis/elasticnet/wb_state/srmc/all/`.

 Run the ClusterSummarizer.py script to summarize the results.
-This produces e.g., M and SD of prediction results as reported in the paper.
+This produces e.g., M and SD of prediction results across outer folds as reported in the paper.

 #### Step 4: Run postprocessing
 Note: Some steps only make sense if all results are calculated.